jensjns/acf-leaflet-field/readme.txt

 == Screenshots ==

-1. Leaflet field with some markers.
+1. Leaflet field with markers, a popup, a polyline and a polygon.
 2. Settings for the Leaflet field.

 == Changelog ==